 Copyright © Nucleus Medical Media, Inc.

 This misplaced endometrial tissue responds to the monthly cycles of reproductive hormones.
 It swells, breaks down, bleeds, and causes an inflammatory reaction.
-Whereas during the normal menstrual flow the blood exits through the vagina, there is no exit when this tissue is in other locations outside of the uterus.
+During menstruation, the blood exits through the vagina.
+With endometriosis, there is no exit because the tissue is in other locations outside of the uterus.
 The pain is increased during the latter part of the menstrual cycle and the beginning of menses.

 The exact cause of endometriosis is unknown.
 Some possible considerations include: